DFE-Digital/social-work-induction-programme-digital-service/README.md

 - `ddev launch /login`

-### Moodle configuration
-When running the service via DDEV, the `config.php` file is located in the `public` dir.
-The documentation for this configuration can be found [here](https://docs.moodle.org/405/en/Configuration_file).

-### Moodle tests
-For documentation on automated testing in Moodle and local dev setup, please see the dedicated files in the `moodle-docs` folder.

 ### Single sign-on (SSO) configuration
 Moodle integrates with the SWIP authentication service for users to log in via single sign-on and GOV.UK One Login.
 The [Moodle OpenID Connect (OIDC)](https://moodle.org/plugins/auth_oidc) plugin is used.

 #### Install and configure OIDC plugin

-The following steps are required to install and configure the plugin:
+The following steps are required to install and configure the plugin.
+These should be run after `ddev start` and if this is done as part of initial moodle setup on your local environment, after the commands in [Running the service](#running-the-service).

-1. Set script execution permissions by running `ddev set-permissions`

-2. Run `ddev ssh`
+1. Run `ddev install-moosh`

-3. Run `/var/www/html/scripts/install-oidc-plugin`
-The script will download and install the [moosh plugin](https://moodle.org/plugins/view.php?id=522) that exposes Moodle functionality to the command line, as well download, install and configure the OIDC plugin.
+The command will download and install the [moosh plugin](https://moosh-online.com/) which exposes Moodle functionality to the command line.
+This will be used to configure the OIDC plugin.

+2. Run `ddev install-oidc-plugin`
+The command will download, install and configure the OIDC plugin.
+It will also purge all caches, which is needed for the config changes to take effect.
 This script can also take an OIDC plugin release URL as a parameter, which will be used instead of the default release URL.
 If the OIDC plugin is already installed, the script will exit.